A.B.C-Z: 2008–2011: A.B.C-Z pre-debut

-In the Summer of 2008, it was announced that Ryosuke Hashimoto, who was a member of J.J.Express would join A.B.C., thus the group name changed to A.B.C-Z, their name is an acronym for "Acrobatics Boys Club Z" the Z symbolizing the last member coming into the group and completing them like Z completes the alphabet.
+In the Summer of 2008, it was announced that Ryosuke Hashimoto, who was a member of J.J.Express, would join A.B.C., thus the group name changed to A.B.C-Z, their name is an acronym for "Acrobatics Boys Club Z" the Z symbolizing the last member coming into the group and completing them like Z completes the alphabet.
 Right after that, they held a concert, along with Kis-My-Ft2.

 In May 2010 they were allowed to hold their concert at Theater Crea in Tokyo.
 It was also the first time they produced their concert.
-They had their solo live from May 11 until 19th and then other units from Johnny's Jr. will take part in, and hold four different kinds of the show in total until May 31.
+They had their solo live from May 11 to 19 and then other units from Johnny's Jr. would take part in, and hold four different kinds of the show in total until May 31.

 On July 23, 2011, during the PLAYZONE'11 musical, Fumito Kawai broke his left leg, causing him not to be able to appear for the rest of the show.
 After PLAYZONE'11 A.B.C-Z was scheduled to be in the stage play Shonentachi Koushi Naki Rougoku.
 Johnny H. Kitagawa was at the opening of this show and revealed a new group of seven, ABC-xyZ, centered on the already existing four-member group A.B.C-Z. He also hinted that things could get going by 2012, but for that Kawai needs to get better first.

-On November 6 they held their first one-man concert at Tokyo's Yoyogi National Stadium for 26,000 fans.
-They also announced that in February next year they will be hosting a play, titled “ABC-za Star Kouen”, at Nissay Theater in Tokyo.
+On November 6, 2011 they held their first one-man concert at Tokyo's Yoyogi National Stadium for 26,000 fans.
+They also announced that in February of the following year they would be hosting a play, titled "ABC-za Star Kouen", at Nissay Theater in Tokyo.
 Johnny H. Kitagawa commented that they may debut the next year.

-On December 9 A.B.C-Z held a press conference for their upcoming stage play “ABC-za Star Kouen”.
-They also announced that they will be debuting in 2012 with a DVD.
-This would make them the first Johny's to do so.
+On December 9, 2011, A.B.C-Z held a press conference for their upcoming stage play "ABC-za Star Kouen".
+They also announced that they would be debuting in 2012 with a DVD.
+This would make them the first Johnny's to do so.
 They hope to release the DVD before the opening of their stage play on February 4.
-It is said that the DVD will be released under Johnny's Entertainment.
-By the end of December the release date, February 1st, 2012, was then made public, along with the content of the DVD.
+It is said that the DVD would be released under Johnny's Entertainment.
+By the end of December the release date, February 1, 2012, was then made public, along with the content of the DVD.

 2012–2018: Debut and 5th anniversary

-A.B.C-Z made their debut in 31st January at Shibuya AX which gathered 15.000 fans.
+A.B.C-Z made their debut in 31 January at Shibuya AX which gathered 15.000 fans.
 Their DVD debut got number 1 in Oricon weekly ranking.
 In July, their variety show "ABChanZoo" starts broadcasting in TV Tokyo.

 In June 2014, the first drama of A.B.C-Z members "Magical Boy Cherry's" starts broadcasting in TV Tokyo.

 In September 2015, A.B.C-Z released their first single "Moonlight Walker" which got number 1 in Oricon weekly ranking.